mklimek/frame-video-view/README.md

 Read more: <br/>
 ["How to avoid flickering and black screen issues when using VideoView?"](http://blog.brightinventions.pl/frame-video-view/)<br/>
 # How to use it?
+Step 1.
 Add it in your root build.gradle at the end of repositories:
 ```groovy
 	allprojects {
 		repositories {